Global CT scanner Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Portable CT scanners, which currently make up around 30% of the market, are becoming increasingly popular due to their flexibility and mobility.
 These compact devices are ideal for use in smaller clinics, rural areas, and emergency or military field applications.
 The demand for portable solutions is rising in line with the global push for point-of-care diagnostics and improved healthcare accessibility, particularly in underserved regions.

-Global CT scanner Market, Segmentation by Technology
+CT Scanner Market, Segmentation by Technology

-The Global CT scanner Market has been segmented by Technology into High-end slice CT, Mid-end slice CT, Low-end slice CT, and Cone beam (CBCT).
+The CT scanner Market has been segmented by Technology into High-end slice CT, Mid-end slice CT, Low-end slice CT, and Cone beam (CBCT).

-The high-end slice CT segment maintains a strong foothold in the global CT scanner market, capturing 35.0% of revenue in 2023.
+The high-end slice CT segment maintains a strong foothold in the CT scanner market, capturing 35.0% of revenue in 2023.
 This dominance stems from technological advancements that dramatically reduce patient exposure to radiation—by as much as 80% when compared to mid-tier scanners, which typically feature 64 slices.
 These high-end machines also offer a broad 16 cm imaging range, enabling clinicians to generate high-resolution images rapidly.

 Such innovation proves essential for complex cases involving patients with irregular heart rhythms, children, or individuals with obesity.
 With scan speeds reaching 0.3 seconds per full-body rotation, high-end slice CT scanners—like Siemens’ 700-slice model—allow for quick, accurate assessments and even real-time imaging.
 These capabilities minimize discomfort, eliminating the need for breath-holding and enhancing patient compliance, particularly in pediatric environments.
 Market leaders such as Siemens Healthineers’ SOMATOM Force and GE Healthcare’s Revolution CT continue to set benchmarks in precision and speed, reinforcing the segment's leadership in advanced diagnostic imaging.